-Rogers offers a solution to the mystery of how someone can at once seem both threatening and relatable: It’s because to see someone living with such a lack of self-apology incites feelings of insecurity in onlookers that don’t do the same.
-“There’s a part of being intimidating that I think is really a compliment,” she says, “because it means that you’re sort of, unrelentingly yourself.”
+Rogers offers a solution to the mystery of how someone can at once seem both threatening and relatable: It’s because to see someone living with such a lack of self-apology incites feelings of insecurity in onlookers who don’t do the same.
+“There’s a part of being intimidating that I think is really a compliment,” she says, “because it means that you’re sort of unrelentingly yourself.”

 That’s not to say that Rogers doesn’t have fears.
 After all, to her, fame and the whirlwind that comes with it are still brand new.
-Below, read Rogers speak in her own words about self-care in the wake of stardom, her creative process, and her quirky style evolution.
+Below, Rogers speaks about self-care in the wake of stardom, her creative process, and her quirky style evolution.

-Valentino Spring Summer 2019 Look 59 Dress; Cosabella Pret-A-Porter Bodysuit in SkyGray/Moon Ivory; Agolde Pinch Waist Jeans in Placebo; Maggie’s own boots, Calvin Klein 205W39NYC Claire Boots
+Valentino S/S 19 Look 59 Dress; Cosabella Pret-a-Porter Bodysuit in SkyGray/Moon Ivory; Agolde Pinch Waist Jeans in Placebo; Maggie Rogers’s own Calvin Klein 205W39NYC Claire Boots